Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Overfitting the Channel

-Channel ModNet includes $8$ FC layers separated by $7$ SNR modulation (SM) modules.
+In particular, the architecture of the proposed Channel ModNet for instant channel state $\boldsymbol{h}$ adaptation is depicted in Fig. \ref{Fig_channel_overfit}.
+ModNet consists of $8$ FC layers separated by $7$ SNR modulation (SM) modules.
 SM is a three-layered FC network with input being the channel SNR that corresponds to $y_i$ (denoted as ${\rm{SNR}}_i$).
-As stated before, the receiver can obtain the instant CSI $\boldsymbol{h}$ via channel estimation such that the ModNet in the deep JSCC decoder $f_d$ can obtain the explicit ${\rm{SNR}}_i$ for each $y_i$.
+As stated before, the receiver can obtain the instant CSI $\boldsymbol{h}$ via channel estimation, thus the ModNet in the deep JSCC decoder $f_d$ can obtain the explicit ${\rm{SNR}}_i$ for each $y_i$.
 Herein, ${\rm{SNR}}_i$ is computed by averaging the channel symbol SNRs along the ${\bar k}_i$-dimensional sequence $s_i$.
-To be aligned with practical systems, we assume the CQI available at the transmitter via a feedback link.
-Herein, the CQI is an averaged SNR along all transmitted symbols $\boldsymbol{s}$.
+To be aligned with practical systems, we assume the CQI available at the transmitter via a feedback link, which represents an averaged SNR along all transmitted symbols $\boldsymbol{s}$.
 Thus, the SM module input is ${\rm{SNR}}_i = {\rm{\overline{SNR}}}$ at the transmitter.
-The SM module transforms the input ${\rm{SNR}}_i$ into an $N$-dimensional tensor $\boldsymbol{sm}_i$ as depicted in Fig. \ref{Fig7}.
-As such, the arbitrary target modulator can be realized by assigning a corresponding SNR value.
-The mapping procedures from ${\rm{SNR}}_i$ to $\boldsymbol{sm}_i$ are
+The SM module transforms the input ${\rm{SNR}}_i$ into an $c$-dimensional tensor $\boldsymbol{sm}_i$ as depicted in Fig. \ref{Fig_channel_overfit}.
+In this manner, the arbitrary target modulator can be realized by assigning a corresponding SNR value.
+And the CSI $\boldsymbol{h}$ is therefore associated with the $c$-dimensional tensor $\boldsymbol{sm}_i$ in each SM module.
+Then, the input $c$-dimensional feature will be fused with $\boldsymbol{sm}_i$ in the element-wise product.